dgdgomez/lvCICD_PredefinedCommandLineOperations/README.md

 Go to Settings > Actions > Runners and see de cofigured Runner

-For more information about how to Monitoring and troubleshooting self-hosted runners, see this [help topic](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/monitoring-and-troubleshooting-self-hosted-runners "Monitoring and troubleshooting self-hosted runners").
+<p>For more information about how to Monitoring and troubleshooting self-hosted runners, see this <a href="https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/monitoring-and-troubleshooting-self-hosted-runners" title="Monitoring and troubleshooting self-hosted runners">help topic</a>.</p>

-For more information about how to Adding self-hosted runners, see this [help topic](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners "Adding self-hosted runners").
+<p>For more information about how to Adding self-hosted runners, see this <a href="https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/adding-self-hosted-runners" title="Adding self-hosted runners">help topic</a>.</p>

-For more information about how to use GitHub Actions Runner, see this [help topic](https://github.com/actions/runner "GitHub Actions Runner").
+<p>For more information about how to use GitHub Actions Runner, see this <a href="https://github.com/actions/runner" title="GitHub Actions Runner">help topic</a>.</p>